profsmith89/ctps/_sources/ales-c01.md

 **Step 5.** Does this variable need to be initialized before the while-loop?
 If yes, what value should you use to initialize it?
 HINT: It does, and the value you use to initialize it depends on the where in the while-loop you update it.
 Think about the proper initialization value for an update at each possible position in the while-loop body.

 **Step 6.** When our scripts sees EOF returned from `readline`, it breaks out of the while-loop.
-Previously, there was nothing after this while-loop, and the script ended.
+Previously, the script printed "The End" and ended.
 Now, however, we want to test the value computed across the iterations of the while-loop and then print one of two phrases.
 This sounds like a job for an if-statement.
 But to this point, we have only used if-statements to *protect* a block of code.
 In this problem, we want the test in our if-statement to *select* one of two blocks of code.
 The syntax for this version of an if-statement looks like this:

 ```{code-block} python
 ---